calliope1/brickbot/README.md

 ## Acknowledgements

-Thank you to @RazrShade for the work on the regular expressions used to test for if a message has brick.
-Truly this bot is now on top of the world.
+Thank you to @RazrShade for the initial idea and early work on the regular expressions used to test for if a message has brick.
+The current regex formula is my own creation.